 Citrus Heights, CA — Optimized monthly data import and reporting processes, using Confio Ignite (now Solarwinds Database Performance Analyzer).

-Became familiar with the organization of the system tables on all databases (Sybase, Oracle, Microsoft SQL 4.2 and 6, and Informix).
+Emeryville, CA — Became familiar with the organization of the system tables in relational databases (Sybase, Oracle, Microsoft SQL 4.2 and 6, and Informix).
 Wrote tools in TCL, portable between UNIX and NT.
 Created UNIX Shell, sed and perl scripts to automate capturing development databases, generating change reports from ClearCase source control, and extracting important error information from installation log files.